danvk/danvk.github.io/_posts/2025-04-22-boggle-solved.md

 I’d cry. 😭 While I’d never rule out the possibility of a bug, there several reasons to believe that this computational proof is correct:

-1. It matches the highest-scoring boards found by exhaustive search on 2x2 and 2x3 Boggle.
+1. It matches the highest-scoring boards found by exhaustive search on 2x2 and 2x3 Boggle, where this is feasible.
 2. It matches the highest-scoring boards found by exhaustive search within a single board class for 3x4 Boggle.
-3. It finds all the best boards that I’ve found via hill climbing for 3x3, 3x4 and 4x4 Boggle, plus a few more.
+3. It finds all the best boards that I’ve found via hill climbing for 3x3, 3x4 and 4x4 Boggle.
-4. The tree operations [preserve an invariant](https://github.com/danvk/hybrid-boggle/blob/8f9f22e2c1d9ce423613f22e9d8fc681973a6d59/boggle/orderly_tree_test.py#L342) that makes them valid.
+4. The tree operations [preserve an invariant](https://github.com/danvk/hybrid-boggle/blob/8f9f22e2c1d9ce423613f22e9d8fc681973a6d59/boggle/orderly_tree_test.py#L342) on the score that suggests they are valid.

 ### What’s next?